Tests of Missing Completely At Random based on sample covariance matrices

 \section{Measure of incompatibility for covariance matrices}

-In this section we develop our index of the incompatibility of population covariance matrices.
-We check the compatibility of covariance matrices by checking the consistency of the variances and the compatibility of the correlation matrices separately.
-Standardising the covariance matrices is necessary to have a well-posed problem, and we choose to work with correlation matrices because the resulting compatibility measure is more tractable.
+In this section we develop our index $R(\cdot)$ of the incompatibility of population covariance matrices, which will be defined as the optimal value of a semi-definite programme.
+Standardising the covariance matrices is necessary to have a well-posed problem, and we choose to work with correlation matrices because this is most natural from a statistical point of view.
 Other standardisation are possible, though, each leading to a different measure of incompatibility, with different properties.
-In Appendix \ref{sec:test_cov} we introduce another measure of incompatibility based on a different standardisation, analyse its properties, and derive a test of MCAR based on its estimation from data.
-Here, we standardise the sequence of covariance matrices, resulting in a sequence of correlation matrices $\Sigma_\mathbb{S}$, introduce a measure of incompatibility for $\Sigma_\mathbb{S}$, and develop some of its basic properties.
-We then define a measure of the inconsistency of variances, and combine the two for an overall measure of the incompatibility of sequences of covariance matrices.
-In order to do this, we must first introduce some basic algebraic objects for sequences of symmetric and positive semi-definite matrices.
+In Appendix \ref{sec:test_cov} we introduce another measure of incompatibility based on a different standardisation, analyse its properties, and derive an oracle test of MCAR based on its estimation from data.
+In order to define and study the properties of $R(\cdot)$, we must first introduce some basic algebraic objects for collections of symmetric and positive semi-definite matrices.
 Our key notation is collected in Table~\ref{Table:Notation} below. \\